otaviojava/jcassandra-book/09-java-jakarta.md

 As with Spring Data, Jakarta NoSQL works in conjunction with a dependency injection engine, however, the CDI specification is used in the project.
 Using the same principle, we will start with the codes and configuration files that are necessary to make the CDI container lift, in addition to communicating with Cassandra.

-> CDI is a very interesting dependency injection framework with several features, such as scope definition, event triggering in a synchronous and asynchronous way, in addition to being the standard of the Java world.
-To find out more, read the CDI book from Casa do Código: https://www.casadocodigo.com.br/products/livro-cdi
+> CDI is a very interesting dependency injection framework with several features, such as scope definition, event triggering synchronously and asynchronously, in addition to being the standard of the Java world.

-The configuration file is `bean.xml`, which is located inside` META-INF` (the same location as JPA` persistence.xml`).
-There will also be `CassandraProducer`, which will be responsible for creating the connection with Cassandra.
+The configuration file is `bean.xml`, which is located inside `META-INF` (the same location as JPA `persistence.xml`).
+There will also be `CassandraProducer`, which will be responsible for creating a connection with Cassandra.

 ```xml
 <beans xmlns = "http://xmlns.jcp.org/xml/ns/javaee"